Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### Tiled Gallery Block

-We've made changes to the Tiled Gallery block in this release, to ensure it can be used from the mobile apps as well.
-You'll want to make sure it can still be used from the block editor on the web:
+We've made changes to the Tiled Gallery block to ensure it can be used from the mobile apps as well.
+You'll want to make sure it can still be used from the block editor on the web (no need to test on mobile for this release specifically):

 1. Look for posts that were published in the past and that included tiled galleries; edit those posts, and ensure you can edit the galleries without any errors.
 2. Try publishing new posts with one or more tiled galleries.